georust/.github/profile/README.md

 # GeoRust
 ## An ecosystem of geospatial tools and libraries written in Rust

-🗺️ GeoGust is a collective of [people](https://github.com/orgs/georust/people) who work on and maintain Rust crates related to geospatial computing, broadly defined.
+🗺️ GeoRust is a collective of [people](https://github.com/orgs/georust/people) who work on and maintain Rust crates related to geospatial computing, broadly defined.
 A non-exhaustive list of crates is listed on [georust.org](https://georust.org), with most development happening here on GitHub.

 👋 We're active on [Discord](https://discord.gg/Fp2aape): please come and say hello, and ask questions.